 The Global Center for Advanced Studies

 This conference aims to open up plural spaces in which our common human experience is affirmed as a mode of resistance and creating concepts and actions.
 Our goal is to actively work towards the creation of a new commons that highlights difference, aberration, and paradox in both theoretical and practical terms.
-This vision is becoming more important than ever in the wake of our current global context in which we are increasingly witnessing political isolation, anti-intellectualism, homogenization, and economic prioritization.
-We find that the most pressing questions confronting us today have precisely to do with the creation of new spaces and organizations in which new forms of life can be imagined, conceived and developed.
-Our vision is to do philosophy; to practice and create concepts and to live in common together again.
-We welcome you to present a paper; please submit an abstract that addresses the topic of anomalous zones of resistance.
+This vision is becoming more important than ever in the wake of our current global context in which we are increasingly witnessing political isolation, anti-intellectualism, homogenisation, and economic prioritisation.
+We find that the most pressing questions confronting us today have precisely to do with the creation of new spaces and organisations in which new forms of life can be imagined, conceived and developed.
+Our vision is to do philosophy, to practice and create concepts and to live in common together.
+We welcome you to submit and present an abstract that addresses the topic of anomalous zones of resistance.
 We are looking specifically to explore alternative epistemologies, ontologies, communities, identities, and modes of being that go against the grain of the current neoliberal paradigm.
 The topic, in this way, is intentionally vague to invite submissions that surprise us; that stand outside the current academic disciplines and challenge us to think and explore in extraordinary ways together.

 Rationale for 2018 Conference

 Since the financial crisis of 2008 the re-emergence of Neo-Fascism is unmistakable from Donald Trump and white supremacists in the USA to the recent elections in Germany where the AfD rose to power, not to mention Golden Dawn in Greece and other embolden fascists groups across Europe.
 This Neo-Fascist turn is especially worrisome and problematic in the wake of European and American neoliberal financial hegemony that, according to Manuela Cadelli (President of the Magistrates' Union of Belgium) is a form of fascism.